Thomas and James Tips

 Thomas consists of three major parts, the motor brick and sub-frame, the frame and the shell (not shown in this view).
 The first order of business in any RC installation is to determine where to put all the stuff.
 This takes some thought.
 I like to either put everything on the frame or everything in the shell to minimize the number of wires going between the frame and the shell.
 It was pretty clear that in this installation, most of the stuff would go into the shell.
 Thomas's eyeball activation mechanism takes up the entire boiler volume so everything would have to go into the saddle tanks or the cab.

 shell undersideThe saddle tanks were too small to hold the battery packs that I had, but they would fit nicely crosswise in the cab with the cab interior view block removed.
-The region under the coal load could hold the receiver.
+The region inside the tender could hold the receiver.
 The switches and charge jack were a problem.

 topside wiringThomas's coal load is easily removed and the region under it was just right to hold the five items that had to fit there, two power control switches, the code set button, the charge jack and an indicator LED to make programming the receiver from outside the loco practical.
 The LED is wired as the rear headlight.
 Thomas doesn't have a front headlight and I choose not to install one.